moehriegitt/vastringify/README.md

-This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types: the compiler choses the right function to call for your parameter, and they all print fine with `%u`.
+This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types: the compiler chooses the right function to call for your parameter, and they all print fine with `%u`.
 (Even strings will print fine with `%u`.)